-1. Purpose.
-This appendix lists the minimum measurement standards for ILS facilities consistent with the guidance in ICAO Doc 8071, Volume I, Chapter 4, Instrument landing system (ILS).

-2. Required Equipment.
+- 1. Purpose.
+This appendix lists the minimum measurement standards for ILS facilities consistent with the guidance in ICAO Doc 8071, Volume I, Chapter 4, Instrument Landing System (ILS). - 2.
+Required Equipment.
 To minimize the errors due to implementation, antennas should be installed according to recommendations listed in ICAO 8071 Volume 1, Attachment A to Chapter 1, Section 3.
-As an example of this importance, note that when the aircraft is over the runway threshold, a vertical displacement of 6 cm (2.5 inches) is equal to approximately 0.01° in elevation angle, observed from the glide path tracking site.
+For example, when the aircraft is over the runway threshold, a vertical displacement of 6 cm (2.5 inches) is equal to approximately 0.01° in elevation angle, observed from the glide path tracking site. - a.

-a.
 The receivers used should measure at a minimum the difference in the depth of modulation (DDM), sum of modulation depths (SDM), signal input level, and modulations depths.
 For integrity and technical comfort, the simultaneous use of two receivers is strongly recommended.
 This redundancy offers a protection against errors that might occur during flight inspection because of unexpected short-term changes in a receiver's performance.
-A divergence of their output signals can therefore be noted immediately.
+A divergence of their output signals can therefore be noted immediately. - b.

-b.
 Equipment constituting the acquisition and processing subsystem should have such performance that it does not degrade the acquired parameters.
 It is necessary that signal acquisition occurs synchronously with the positioning determination of the plane, to compare measurements that correspond in time.
 It will be possible to convert, by the use of calibration tables, the radio electrical signals into usual physical units with a convenient resolution, and to take into account the actual functioning of the receiver in its operational environment.
-The graphic display and record should be such that they will allow the flight Inspector to evaluate fluctuations of signals against the required tolerances.
+The graphic display and record should be such that they will allow the flight inspector to evaluate fluctuations of signals against the required tolerances. - 3.
+Measurements.
+ICAO guidelines for measuring ILS accuracy are shown in the table below.

-3. Measurements.
-ILS parameters, including those from systems intended to be electrically equivalent to ILS (e.g., Transponder Landing System) must be measurable to the accuracy shown in the tables below.